IKarasev/prebuild-jsregexp/README.md

-# jsregesp for LuaSnip on Windows
+# jsregexp for LuaSnip on Windows

 Loaded with Lua5.1 and luarocks.